topitbopit/Redline/README.md

 >*Note that bypasses are universal and not a game per game basis, so certain anticheats may still detect you.
 Make sure to use an alt!*

 ## Q/A
 **This mod doesn't work in this game**
-Open up an issue or DM me (jeffismyname#4316) and I'll check it out If it's something simple (like a connection I forgot about) I'll most likely fix it soon.
+Open up an issue or DM me (jeffismyname#4316) and I'll check it out
+If it's something simple (like a connection I forgot about) I'll most likely fix it soon.
 If it's something more complicated (like a serverside ac bypass) then I'll most likely not do it.
 **When will UI configuration be added?**
 There is no ETA, but it will be added eventually in another window.
 **Can I whitelist my friends from a certain mod (ex. aimbot)?**
 Although there is no menu to add friends yet, Redline does have internal support for friend whitelisting.
 It will be added soon.
 **Can I use the ui library?**
 Sure, but Redline's UI was made specifically for Redline.
 Most stuff that you want is probably not gonna be there.
+Also, read the question below.
 If you want a similar library that might have more features, check out [Herrtt's aimhot library](https://github.com/Herrtt/AimHot-v8/blob/master/UiLib.lua)
 **Can I copy / use some of the code?**
 Yes.
 However, Redline is under the GPL 3 license.
 Make sure your project follows that license if you copy/paste parts.
-If you want to instead just remake what I did but use the same methods (ex. flight, speed), then go ahead **What does X module do**
+If you want to instead just remake what I did but use the same methods (ex. flight, speed), then go ahead
+**What does X module do**
 As of now the descriptions are all over the place.
 This readme's descriptions are different than the script's descriptions, which are different than the descriptions in code, etc.
 Eventually I'll rewrite every description to make more sense / go into more detail

 ## Modules